jianyu-li/yet-another-media-player/README.md

 This is also particularly useful for Universal Media Player (UMP) setups where you want physical control (amp power, source switching) through the main entity while using Music Assistant for advanced media features.
 When the card is actively using the music assistant entity, the chip will have an indicator outline.

+**Favorite Button**: When using a Music Assistant entity, a favorite button (heart icon) will appear in the controls, allowing you to favorite the currently playing track.
+The button will only appear if you have a button entity configured with "favorite" or "like" in its name (e.g., `button.favorite_track` or `button.like_song`).

 ### Basic Example
 ```yaml
 type: custom:yet-another-media-player